 How to Apply

-The Department of Psychiatry within the University of Michigan Medical School is seeking an experienced, energetic, highly motivated, and organized individual to join a growing research and program development team with the TRAILS Program (Transforming Research into Action to Improve the Lives of Students) as a Clinical Consultant.
+The Department of Psychiatry within the University of Michigan Medical School is seeking an experienced, energetic, highly motivated, and organized individual to join a growing research and program development team with the TRAILS Program (Transforming Research into Action to Improve the Lives of Students) as a Clinical Consultant, Research Area Specialist Senior.

-The Clinical Consultant will work closely with the principal investigator and project team staff to provide consultation support to community mental health providers statewide who will be participating in a training program to learn Cognitive Behavioral Therapy (CBT) and Mindfulness skills.
-Materials to support all aspects of this training program will be available to both trainees and consultants via the TRAILS website (www.TRAILStoWellness.org), and Consultants will be expected to attain familiarity with and proficiency in all program-related resources.
-This position will serve as a primary interface between the study team and the clinical sites, and will need to maintain positive and cooperative relationships in day-to-day interactions with investigators and community partners.
+The Clinical Consultant will work closely with the project team staff to provide consultation support to community mental health providers statewide who will be participating in a training program to learn Cognitive Behavioral Therapy (CBT) and Mindfulness skills.
+Materials to support all aspects of this training program will be available to both trainees and consultants via the TRAILS website (www.TRAILStoWellness.org), and the Clinical Consultant will be expected to attain familiarity with and proficiency in all program-related resources.

-When not providing consultation, consultants will support the ongoing revision and adaptation of current clinical materials and the development of new clinical materials, including adapting the TRAILS model for K-8 implementation, SEL development, and web-delivered CBT development.
-The Clinical Consultant will work with other TRAILS team members to accomplish the following priority program objectives: (1) develop clinical materials for students in grades K-8 and their building staff; (2) develop resources to support classroom-delivered brief lessons on Social Emotional Learning; (3) design and draft clinical materials to be implemented in a developing web-delivered CBT platform; and (4) develop family engagement materials.
+When not providing consultation, Clinical Consultants will support the ongoing revision and adaptation of current clinical materials and the development of new clinical materials, including adapting the TRAILS model for K-12 implementation, social and emotional learning (SEL) development, and web-delivered CBT development.
+The Clinical Consultant will work with other TRAILS team members to accomplish the following priority program objectives: (1) develop clinical materials for students in grades K-12 and their building staff; (2) develop resources to support classroom-delivered brief lessons on Social Emotional Learning; (3) design and draft clinical materials to be implemented in a developing web-delivered CBT platform; and (4) develop family engagement materials.